spk121/johanan/johanan.md

 | `IB_Cause`          | yes      |     |     |  X    |  X   | the TCP address of the broker |
 | `IB_Diagnostic`     | yes      |     |     |  X    |  X    | the name of the desired application |

+T.105 says that `IB_Cause` is mapped onto the BIS-N-DISCONNECT's Originator field.

+T.105 says that `IB_Diagnostic` is mapped onto the BIS-N-DISCONNECT's Reason field.

 ## `SBV_Reset`

 `SBV_Reset` is sent by the server to the client to request that it reset the connection.

+T.105 suggests that BIS-N-RESET has Originator and Reason fields (aka Cause and Diagnostic) and that they are ignored.

 It has no parameters